i-doit/knowledge-base/docs/en/system-administration/admin-center.md

 ## Expert settings (System related)

-The Expert settings for the System are located in the Admin Center.
+The Expert settings for the System are located in the Admin-Center.
 You can reach them via the [System settings](#system-settings)

 | Key                                             | Value                                                                                                                                                             | Description             |
 | ----------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------- |